zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 The error indicates that the keyring does not exist or cannot be found.

 Look at the keyring information and confirm the corresponding certificate authorities.
-Ensure that you specify the `certificateAuthorities` variable with the correct keyring label and the label of the conected CA in the `zowe.certificate` section of your `zowe.yaml` file.
+Ensure that you specify the `certificateAuthorities` variable with the correct keyring label, and the label of the connected CA in the `zowe.certificate` section of your `zowe.yaml` file.

 For example, if the keyring label is `ZoweKeyring` and the LABLCERT of the connected CA is `CA Internal Cert`, the `certificateAuthorities` varaible should be `certificateAuthorities: safkeyring://ZWESVUSR/ZoweKeyring&CA Internal Cert`.